MayankBelwal05/Swanirbhar/README.md

 ## Testing
 Automated testing can be implemented using tools like Jest and Supertest to ensure API endpoints function correctly.

-## Deployment
-Deploy the API to a cloud service provider like AWS, Heroku, or Azure for production use.

 ## Contributing
 Contributions are welcome!
 Please fork the repository and submit a pull request with your changes.